 The mostly industrial Bayview neighborhood can see an additional 743 new units with the development of vacant or mostly vacant parcels.
 Redevelopment of underdeveloped sites in the area could mean an additional 1,255 units.
 Vacant or near vacant parcels in SoMa have the zoned capacity to accommodate about 256 units.
 Underdeveloped parcels in East SoMa are largely mostly low industrial buildings and can potentially be redeveloped to 1,370 units.
 Development of vacant or near vacant parcels in the Mission can add 730 to the area's housing stock.
 Underdeveloped sites in the Mission - largely commercial and some industrial buildings - have the potential to be redeveloped into some 4,690 units.
 In Showplace Square/Potrero Hill, about 340 units can be built in vacant parcels and another 1,080 units in underdeveloped sites.
-With rezoning of the largely residential Visitacion Valley, development of vacant or near vacant sites in West SoMa have the potential to be developed into 165 units while underdeveloped sites can accommodate almost 270 units.
+With rezoning of the largely residential Visitacion Valley, development of vacant or near vacant sites can result in 250 units and 290 units in underdeveloped sites.
+Vacant or near vacant sites in West SoMa have the potential to be developed into 165 units while underdeveloped sites can accommodate almost 270 units.